 Retail Electricity Providers

 In the retail electricity market, providers offer various options to consumers, primarily focusing on payment flexibility, fixed and variable rate plans, and renewable energy products.
-Traditional REPs, such as TXU Energy and Reliant, dominate this space, but new entrants like Base are differentiating themselves by offering energy solutions that include battery storage.
+Traditional REPs, such as TXU Energy and Reliant, dominate this space, but new entrants like Base are differentiating themselves by offering energy solutions that integrate battery storage and software-driven energy management.

 TXU Energy: TXU Energy, founded in 1882, is one of the largest retail electricity providers in Texas, and offers a wide variety of energy plans, including fixed-rate, variable-rate, and renewable energy options.
 TXU offers tiered pricing structures and incentives such as free electricity during certain hours of the day.
 While TXU does offer solar energy options, it does not provide solutions that enable consumers to store energy or manage power during outages.